waterhorse1/NAC/README.md

 [Neural Auto-Curricula in Two-Player Zero-Sum Games](https://arxiv.org/abs/2106.02745).

-We release code for: Gradient based oracle(Game of skills/2d-rps), Implicit gradient(2d-rps), RL(IMP) and Es based training for Kuhn-poker.
+We release code for: Gradient based oracle(Game of skills/2d-rps), Implicit gradient(2d-rps), RL(IMP) and ES based training for Kuhn-poker.

 ## How to run
 We set our hyperparameters in the python file so you just need to run model_train.py in the corresponding directory.
 We also offer our pretrain model for direct test.

+We use wandb to log experimental results, you may need to register for an account before running the code.

 ## How to test
 Run test.py and you can check the comment in test.py for different test configurations.